 The shrine was the last stop on the map, but it was a really serene place compared to the others.
 Maybe it was due to the lack of visitors, or due to the atmosphere of the shrine.
 Whatever it was, the shrine is a very beautiful getaway.

 Day 2: Shiroishi City (白石市)

 We went to Shiroishi on the second day.
 It was approximately 40 minutes by the JR Tohoku line.
 Shiroishi was slightly cooler than Sendai, but the summer heat should not be underestimated!
 Always be prepared with sunscreen and cooling spray, or the next best thing: Biore’s facial wipes.

-The interior of Shiroishi castle: Katakura clan armour and Sanada clan armour (left to right)
+Katakura clan armour on the left and Sanada clan armour on the right.